This post isn’t a tutorial teaching you how to mend clothes. For that, you’ll want to pop to another blog.

 This post is about mending clothes in a sustainable and creative way.

 You see, for me, mending clothes is about slow fashion.
 Sustainable fashion.
 Fashion that isn’t exploiting the planet and it’s finite resources, nor is it exploiting humans.
-(Psssst, I have a short video on the homepage explaining my thoughts on this!)
+(Psssst, I have a short video on the about me page explaining my thoughts on this!)

 Note: Some of the links in this post are affiliate links, which means I may receive a commission if you make a purchase at no further cost to you.